Managing Chronic Low Back Pain

 If you have never suffered from low back pain, consider yourself one of the fortunate few.
 Back pain

 The back is a strong column that is made up of of bones, nerves, ligaments, and muscles.
-This combination of tissue allows for a large range of motion while remaining strong enough to keep you upright and stable.
+This combination allows for a large range of motion while remaining strong enough to keep you upright and stable.
 A number of individual bones, called the vertebrae, run from just under the skull through to the tailbone.
-These bones are separated by cushioned discs and are held in place by strong bands of tissue called ligaments and muscles.
+These bones are separated by cushioned discs and are held in place by strong bands of tissue called ligaments and by muscles.
 The bones create a tunnel that the spinal cord sits in.
 Nerves leave the spinal cord through several areas in the back to pass to the rest of the body.
 When all these structures are healthy, the back is in balance and works wells.
 Chronic pain is caused by strain or injury to one or all of these structures.

 Chronic back pain is often due to wear and tear on the back from repetitive stress or strain.
 It can also develop or worsen because of weaknesses and imbalances in the back.
 Stress, strain, and imbalances can all place excess stress on supportive tissue like ligaments and muscles.
 When that tissue is irritated or inflamed it can put strain on nearby nerves.
 This can lead to a cycle of imbalance and injury that causes chronic pain.
 The low back is especially susceptible to chronic pain because it is involved in weight bearing of the upper body and lifting.

 Common factors that can lead to chronic low back pain include: